in4it/ecs-deploy/README.md

   --region your-aws-region
 ```

-If you no longer need the cluster, you can remove it by specifying --delete-cluster:
+If you want to delete the cluster, you can run the same command with specifying --delete-cluster:
 ```
 ./ecs-deploy --delete-cluster mycluster \
   --profile your-aws-profile \